626 Whittemore Hall

 Dr. Hudait received two Divisional Recognition Awards (DRA) from Intel Corporation for "successful demonstration of high-performance III-V transistor on silicon substrate" and "successful integration of III-V transistor layers on Si substrate" in 2008 and 2006, respectively.
 He also received "Young Research Award" in 1998 for the paper presented during 5th IUMRS Conference.

 His work on heterogeneous integration of arsenide-based quantum-well transistors for low-power logic applications was extended to integrating composite high-k gate stack on Si substrate.
 This achievement was recognized by several media press releases in 2007 and 2009.

-62 peer reviewed journal paper, 60 papers in refereed conference proceedings and 15 papers presented at professional conferences.
+95 peer reviewed journal papers and 62 papers in refereed conference proceedings and papers presented at professional conferences.